Functional Medicine Consultation in Greenville, SC

 How Functional Medicine Consultation Works

-Your functional medicine consultation begins with a 90-minute intake appointment.
-Dr. Hendry reviews your complete health history — including childhood illnesses, medications, surgical history, environmental exposures, diet, sleep, stress, and prior lab work.
-He uses a detailed symptom questionnaire that maps dysfunction across all major physiological systems.
+We start with 90 minutes.
+That's not negotiable — there's no functional medicine consultation worth having in 20 minutes, and I don't pretend otherwise.
+I review your complete health history: childhood illnesses, medications, surgical history, environmental exposures, diet, sleep, stress patterns, and any prior lab work you can bring.
+I use a detailed symptom questionnaire that maps dysfunction across all major physiological systems — not just the chief complaint.

 Conditions Treated with Functional Medicine Consultation